Retro-Devils/WickedOS/README.md

 ## Hows this different from Konstakangs build ?

 WickedOS has everything installed for ya.
-Retroarch, other emus, a retro frontend etc. pre installed.
+Retroarch, other emus, a retro frontend etc.

+## Sources/Props
+Konstakang
+Website